 Add event handler for map load event.
 You will add code to create a GeoJSON source and a vector layer in this handler.

 Create GeoJSON source.
 The following snippet creates GeoJSON source hosted on MapTiler Cloud (check out the How to Upload GeoJSON to MapTiler Cloud tutorial).
+Publish the dataset and copy link to the geojson.
 The GeoJSON used in the example contains data from Eurostat Marriage indicators dataset filtrated to just countries with some value of mean age of women at first marriage in 2019.
-Download the sample data here
+Download the sample data here.

 Get the id of the first symbol layer.
 We want to include GeoJSON below the map labels.
 That means we need to know the id of the first symbol layer so we can include the GeoJSON layer before this layer.